UM-KerstenLab4009/Moroidin-Transcriptomics/README.md

 module load star/2.7.11a-hdp2onj
 STAR --runThreadN 7 --runMode genomeGenerate --genomeDir /path-to-directory/ --genomeFastaFiles ./genomic.fasta --sjdbGTFfile ./genome.gtf --sjdbOverhang 150
 ```
-         For large genomes, more memory might be required for STAR alignment.
+- For large genomes, more memory might be required for STAR alignment.
 For example, STAR alignment of the wheat genome (16 Gbp) required 422 GB memory and STAR alignment of the Nicotiana tabacum genome (4.5 Gbp) required 139 GB memory.

-4. STAR mapping
+**4. STAR mapping**

    The following script was used for STAR mapping of paired-ended trimmed RNA-seq datasets:
 ```